lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 ### IFTA_QA_004

-- Source - Maintenance engineer or operations manager
+- Source - Solvit or Project leader
 - Stimulus - A requirement is raised to add a feature for identifying unregistered aircraft
 - Artifact - Aircraft identification database, real-time traffic analysis module, UI display components
-- Environment - The system is actively processing real-time flight information
+- Environment - During normal development
 - Response
   - Unregistered aircraft are visually flagged in the UI and recorded in system logs
   - The feature is implemented without altering existing aircraft tracking or display logic